-You're invited to sketch along with Brenda during her free demo on Friday January 20 at 1:00EST (New York time).
+You're invited to sketch along with Brenda.
 We will be sketching the Palazzo Vecchio and one of the gorgeous lion statues in the piazza nearby.
-Click HERE to get your free ticket.
+Click HERE to view the free demo.

 Best viewed in 1080HD.
 In this video you will learn how to make a mini booklet that you can use like a business card.
 Free Photoshop (psd) template in the video description.

 by Brenda Murray